deep-c/react-redux-notify/README.md

 This is currently just a crude no js server solution for development.

 ## To Do
+* Avoid reconciling the DOM when props arent changed.
+PureRenderMixin and/or Immutable.js?
 * Allow button icons to be configurable.
 * Finishing writing docs (Notification styles).
 * Finish writing tests for Notify and Notification Components.